 Another notable thing is that Salisbury is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

+Salisbury is a somewhat ethnically-diverse town.
 The people who call Salisbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salisbury residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Salisbury include English, Irish, German, Italian, and Scottish.
+Important ancestries of people in Salisbury include English, Irish, German, Italian, and European.

 The most common language spoken in Salisbury is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.

 In addition, of particular note, 3.1% of the people in the neighborhood currently reside in a correction facility, held due to punishment for a crime.

-Did you know that the neighborhood has more Finnish and English ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Finnish and Brazilian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.0% of this neighborhood's residents have Finnish ancestry and 23.5% have English ancestry.
+In fact, 2.1% of this neighborhood's residents have Finnish ancestry and 1.9% have Brazilian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.